EverWinter23/postgres-heroku/README.md

 + **Credentials**: Do not copy and paste database credentials to a separate environment or into your application’s code.
 The database URL is managed by Heroku and will change under some circumstances such as:
-    + User initiated database credential rotations using heroku pg:credentials:rotate.
+    + User initiated database credential rotations using `heroku pg:credentials:rotate`.
     + Catastrophic hardware failure leading to Heroku Postgres staff recovering your database on new hardware.
     + Automated failover events on HA enabled plans.